mlan/docker-openldap/README.md

 #### Use the ldap:// tcp port and simple authentication

-The users database can normally be managed by connection to the LDAP server by using its tcp port, `ldap://` and use simple authentication by using the credentials of the rootdn user
+The users database can normally be managed by connection to the LDAP server by using its TCP port, `ldap://` and use simple authentication by using the credentials of the rootdn user
 ```bash
 ldapadd -H ldap:// -x -D "cn=admin,dc=example,dc=com" -W -f seed/b/190-users.ldif